ParthMiyani/pnyx-app/deliverables/D1/planning.md

     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)
     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

+    * This product allows users to listen to music in an unbiased way as they do not know the artist or the name of the song when listening.
+It also allows them to discover new and diverse music based on their music taste chosen by the ML algorithm and they are able to discover more music that they enjoy.
+Users also have access to unreleased and exclusive music and perks like exclusive merchandise, show tickets, or meet-and-greets.
+For artists, they would receive better compensation compared to other music platforms.
+As of now, other people use Spotify, YouTube, and Apple Music for listening to and discovering music.
+Neither of these apps would give users the exclusive perks discussed or allow users to listen to music ‘blindly’ so users aren’t discovering music in an unbiased way.
+PNYX’s values are about supporting artists and changing the way we discover music, and this app does this by fairly compensating artists and by listening to music blindly.

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?